DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Stealthy Surprise
    - Description: An undetected assailant is particularly deadly.
    - Resource: Simple
    - Mechanic: You attempt to hide from a target.
-Choose a target and make a Stealth `MISSING`.
-The GM does not reveal if you succeed.
+Make a Contested Stealth Check vs.
+     Detection.
+The GM may choose not to success/failure.
 If successful, your next Attack Draw against that target gains the Upper Hand so long as you are still considered hidden.
    - Prerequisites: Skill: Stealth > 1
    - Tags: Stealth
 - Name: Stealth in the Shadows